malaria-atlas-project/generic-mbg/README.rst

 3. The number of burnin iterations to discard from the trace before making the maps.
    You will need to figure this out by inspecting the traces produced by ``mbg-infer``.

-4. The name of an ASCII file.
-The maps will be produced in ASCII files with identical headers and identical MISSING pixels.
+4. The name of a raster, without extension.
+The maps will be produced in raster files in the same format, on identical grids, with identical missing pixels.
 If the file is in a different directory, specify the path to it.

 Options
 -------